gitbls/pistrong/CertDetails.md

 * Does the VPN Cert have a SAN key that matches the one the client wants?
     *  **iOS**: Is the remote ID in the iOS VPN configuration one of the SAN keys?
 (It probably checks the hostname as well, but this has not been validated by the author)

     *  **Windows**: Is one of the SAN keys set as the VPN server hostname/IP address as specified in the Windows VPN configuration?
 If you use a hostname, the FQDN host must be a SAN key.
 Likewise, if you're accessing the VPN using an IP address (NOT recommended), the IP address must be a SAN key.
-Note if you use an IP address and the IP address changes, you'll need to recreate VPN cert and update the client VPN configurations.
+Note if you use an IP address and the IP address changes, you'll need to recreate the VPN and client Certs.

 The command switch --vpnsankey controls the SAN contents in the VPN Cert.

-* The default value for the VPN SAN key is the fully qualified host name (FQDN).
-If you want to use the VPN with Windows clients this is all youll need unless you're using an IP address.
-However, pistrong will force you to specify an additional SAN key in case you're using iOS.
-For iOS this additional SAN key must be specified in the VPN Cert and also configured as the Remote ID on the iOS clients.
+* There is no default value for the VPN SAN key.
+If you want to use the VPN with Windows clients you will need to specify the FQDN host name or IP address (see above).

-* For instance, `--vpnsankey my.special.vpn` adds SAN key my.special.vpn, which is also added to the iOS VPN configuration, and host.domain.com (the FQDN of the server), which is used by Windows Clients.

 ## /etc/swanctl/swanctl.conf

 pistrong doesn't maintain much in swanctl.conf, especially for multiple CAs.
 If you're using multiple CAs and/or multiple VPN keys, refer to [https://wiki.strongswan.org/projects/strongswan/wiki/Swanctlconf](URL).
-If you change the vpnsankey, add new client types, or use other than the default CA Cert names, you'll need to edit /etc/swanctl/swanctl.conf.
+If you change the vpnsankey, add new client types, or use other than the default CA Cert names, you will need to edit /etc/swanctl/swanctl.conf.

 ## User/device Certificates